prashantas/interview_questions_non_technical/leadership&pplManagement.md

 *************************************************************************************************
 Tell me about your leadership style.
 How do you adapt it to different team members?

+ANS: My leadership style is situational but rooted in three constants — clarity, empowerment, and accountability.

+I believe in setting a clear vision and outcomes, then giving teams the autonomy to decide how to get there.
+At HPE, leading multiple product owners, I used OKRs to align everyone on priorities, but I let each owner manage their backlog in the way that worked best for their engineering squad.

+I adapt based on the individual:

+For experienced, self-driven engineers or leads, I take a coaching style — offering guidance, removing blockers, and giving space for innovation.

+For newer team members or those in unfamiliar domains, I use a hands-on, directive approach initially — pairing them with mentors, reviewing plans closely, and gradually increasing their independence.

+At GE Healthcare, I had both profiles in the same team — senior AI engineers who thrived on autonomy and junior developers transitioning from monolithic to microservices.
+Adjusting my style allowed both groups to perform at their best while still moving as one team toward the product goals.

+For me, adapting isn’t about lowering standards — it’s about meeting people where they are, so they can grow, contribute, and stay engaged."**

 #############################################################################################

 How do you build, scale, and retain high-performing engineering teams??????????????????????????????????????????????????????